amigavision/AmigaVision/cd32/ReadMe.txt

 ## Mapping Controller Inputs

-Some Amiga CD32 games are up-to-jump or up-to-accelerate, which feels OK if you have a joystick, but might be awkward if you use a gamepad.
-Consult MiSTer's documentation to remap the buttons for these games.
+Some Amiga CD32 games are up-to-jump or up-to-accelerate, which is OK if you have a joystick, but might be awkward if you use a gamepad.
+Consult MiSTer's documentation to remap up to buttons for these games.

 ## Playing a Game